-- An automatic chain tensioning device has been provided to assure that the chain stays in tension at all times. - Operation of the spiral with insufficient chain tension can cause the spiral to malfunction or have premature wear.
+An automatic chain tensioning device has been provided to assure that the chain stays in tension at all times.

-- The tensioner bar position must operate at an angle between 0° (horizontal) and 5°. - The compressed spring should measure between 400 to 500 mm - The slack chain proximity sensor should be adjusted so that the spiral shuts down if the tensioning bar falls below 0°
+- Operation of the spiral with insufficient chain tension can cause the spiral to malfunction or have premature wear. - The tensioner bar position must operate at an angle between 0° (horizontal) and 6°. - The compressed spring should measure 140 mm. - The tensioner flag should operate between the green and red markers. - The slack chain proximity sensor should be adjusted so that the spiral shuts down if the tensioning bar falls below 0° (approximately 2" from the top of the flag to the bottom of the proximity sensor face).